CP1401/Practicals/prac_05/README.md

 ## Files required:

-- `questions.py` with personal reflection
+- `questions.txt` with personal reflection

 - `programs.py` with all of the numbered checkpoint questions: